 Your kidneys, a pair of reddish-brown organs located on either side of the spine below the diaphragm, filter your blood and remove excess fluid your body.
-The lives of those suffering from end-stage renal disease (ESRD) can be saved through a kidney transplant, surgery to replace a diseased kidney with a healthy one from a living or deceased donor.
+The lives of those suffering from end-stage renal disease (ESRD) can be saved through a kidney transplant.

 More kidneys are transplanted in the U.S. every year than any other organ, and as more and more people are diagnosed with ESRD, the number of people requiring kidney transplants continues to grow.
 At the same time, more lives than ever are being saved through the generous “gift of life” from living kidney donors.

 Memorial Hermann's first kidney transplant was performed in 1977.
 Since then, more than 2,600 kidney transplants have been performed at the Transplant Center at Memorial Hermann-Texas Medical Center (“Transplant Center”), which is ranked as one of the top 50 hospitals in the nation for kidney disorders by U.S. News & World Report.

 The multidisciplinary kidney transplant team at the Transplant Center is led by nationally renowned transplant surgeon J. Steve Bynon, MD, FACS, Chief of Abdominal Transplantation and Director and Professor, Division of Immunology and Organ Transplantation at the McGovern Medical School at UTHealth.
 The team is comprised of transplant nephrologists, transplant surgeons, transplant nurses, transplant anesthesiologists, transplant coordinators, financial counselors, social workers and dietitians.

 Through our partnership with the McGovern Medical School at UTHealth, the Transplant Center remains at the forefront of disease management for kidney disorders, immunosuppression research and surgical advances.